ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

      The price is dynamically updated in the **Order Summary** section as you complete the fields to create a {{site.data.keyword.powerSys_notm}}.
 This allows you to easily create a cost-effective {{site.data.keyword.powerSys_notm}} that satisfies your business needs.
      {: tip}

     1. Fill in all of the fields under the **Virtual servers** section.
+If you select more than once instance, you are presented with additional options.

       ![Creating a new power virtual server instance](./images/console-virtual-instance.png "Creating a new power virtual server instance"){: caption="Figure 6.
 Creating a new power virtual server instance" caption-side="bottom"}